Is sleeping with a sound machine bad? Should you try using it to help you fall asleep? Read this blog post to find out.

 Many people swear by sound machines to help them (or their babies) sleep better at night.
 But why and how do they help?

 Why Does Static Help You Sleep?

-Unfortunately, not everyone agrees that sound machines are beneficial — and some even suggest that they may be harmful.
+Unfortunately, not everyone agrees that sound machines are beneficial.

-Read on to find out if a sound machine is a good fit for your bedroom — or if you’re better off sticking with the rain sounds app on your phone.
+Keep reading to learn if a sound machine is a good fit for your bedroom.
+Or if you’re better off sticking with the rain sounds app on your phone.

 Some doctors warn that sound machines aren’t as harmless as they seem.
 In fact, some suggest that using sound machines for sleep can be damaging.

-(50 decibels is the noise level considered safe for hospital nurseries, and 85 decibels is the noise level considered safe for adults.
-Above 85 decibels, earplugs are recommended to prevent hearing loss.)
+The noise level considered sage for hospital nurseries is 50 decibels.
+Meanwhile, 85 decibels is the noise level considered safe for adults.
+Above 85 decibels and experts recommend earplugs to prevent hearing loss.

 Does that mean you shouldn’t use a sound machine?